 To inform Board action on Recommendations 2, 3, 4, and 5, which call for data collection on domain name pricing and market, ICANN org commissioned a study, as directed by the ICANN Board, "to identify what types of data would be relevant in examining the potential impacts on competition and, whether that data is available, and how it could be collected in order to benefit the work of future CCT Review Teams."
-Results of the study, including org's determination, and identification of what information is already available, will tentatively be made available in Q4 2023.
+Results of the study, including org's determination, and identification of what information is already available, are expected to be made available in Q2 2024.